sp-soul/sp-soul.github.io/_posts/2021-09-14-the-case-for-a-nomad-division.md

 It’d be interesting to ask yourself over the next few months: are people staying because they’re happy and want to be back in an office?
 Or are they staying until they can find a sensible, sustainable way to leave?
 Perhaps they won’t even wait for that alternative before taking the plunge and freeing themselves up to see where life takes them.

 I can’t shake the sense that some people would enjoy seeing the world with their colleagues, and perhaps give them the confidence to do something as a group that they might dream of, but never do, by themselves.
 If a company could offer a way to do that, what a company it’d be...

+**Edit** - As mentioned by [Rob](https://twitter.com/robpercival87), I've overstated how many big tech companies are remote-first right now.
+A number of the big tech companies I've listed are office-first, allowing only a limited number of days working remotely.
+I'll keep an eye on this to see if the trend changes, but this doesn't change the point I'm making.